alexKleider/phInfo/README.md

 itself, gets copied.
 Presence or absence of the final slash in the second parameter is immaterial.)

+If your content is at the top level of the medium you've mounted (rather than inside its own directory) then change the command to the following:

+        rsync -av /mnt/Static/* /var/www/static/

 If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" in the URL window of a browser running on a wifi client machine will result in your content being displayed.